yellajaswanth/yellajaswanth.github.io/index.md

 permalink: /
 ---

 I am a Ph.D. student in Computer Sciences at the University of Cincinnati.
 My advisors are Dr. Anil Jegga and Dr. Ali A. Minai.
-My research interests are in graph neural networks, knowledge representation learning, and computational drug discovery.

 I achieved my Master's degree at the University of Cincinnati in December 2018 under the same advisors.
 During my Master's thesis, my research focussed on identifying and characterizing drug-drug interactions (DDI) using machine-learning methods.
-I conceived and developed a novel protocol by extracting, pre-processing and predicting DDI severity using drug annotation profiles and best performing machine learning algorithm.
+My research interests are in graph neural networks, knowledge representation learning, and computational drug discovery.

 ### Publications